 This speaks to his inability to move beyond the societal rules and purposefully break away from the capitalist system of the day.
 He depicts the toad as being “heavy as hard luck” and “cold as snow.”

-The force inside him is so influential that it keeps him from getting what he wanted.
+The force inside him is so influential that it keeps him from getting what he wants.
 The toads, especially in combination, won’t allow him to achieve “The fame” or women or money he wants all at one time.
 There is nothing the speaker can do.
 He can’t “blarney” or charm his way out of being a human being, destined to struggle through life.

 In the final stanza, the speaker addresses the general issue that plagues his life, the two toads.
 He states that the one toad within him, which forces him to consider his obligations, does not fuel the exterior toad.
 But the fact that they are existing together at the same time makes life all the more difficult.